 In June, Captain Darmuzai left the 1er BEP and was replaced by Major Albert Brothier.

-In late October, large two-week Operation Lorraine started in the Phu Doan and Yen Bai regions, Tonkin.
+In late October, two-week-long Operation Lorraine started in the Phu Doan and Yen Bai regions of Tonkin.
 Up to 30,000 French troops participated, including both BEPs.
-During the operation, the Viet Minh suffered important losses.
+During the operation, the Viet Minh suffered significant losses.

-In late November, the 1er BEP deployed to the Son La region, west of Hanoi, to take part in the following Battle of Na San.
-The week-long battle, in which eleven French battalions faced nine Viet Minh regiments, resulted into an important French victory.
+In late November, the 1er BEP deployed to the Son La region, west of Hanoi, to take part in the ensuing Battle of Na San.
+The week-long battle, in which 11 French battalions faced nine Viet Minh regiments, resulted in an important French victory.

 1953: 1st Foreign Parachute Battalion in Indochina

-In mid-January, the 1er BEP left Na San and returned to the capital.
+In mid-January, the 1er BEP left Na San and returned to its base.
 At that time, the battalion was composed of some 760 men.

 Between late January and mid-March, the 1er BEP conducted operations in Central Vietnam (Annam).